-SGIO is calling for SA drivers to focus on the road while driving, with almost one in five (18 per cent) still using their mobile phone while at the wheel*.
+SGIO is calling for WA drivers to focus on the road while driving, with almost one in five (18 per cent) still using their mobile phone while at the wheel*.

-The survey of 470 SA drivers also revealed that:
+The survey of 470 WA drivers also revealed that:

 SGIO spokesperson Tracy Woodley said the results are concerning as drivers are still ignoring safety warnings.